maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 10.md

 **Objective**: Generate new examples of a texture.
 We take a “data-driven” approach.
 **Idea**:
 - Draw samples directly from the actual texture.
-- Can account for more type of structure.
+- Can account for more types of structures.
 - Very simple to implement.
 - Success depends on choosing a correct “distance”.